 Your agent or mandatary can ascertain the identity of your client for you using an identification document.
-In cases where your client is not physically present at the conducting of a transaction, your agent or mandatary can also use the options explained below.
+In cases where your client is not physically present at the opening of an account or conducting of a transaction, your agent or mandatary can also use the options explained below.